Daihatsu Charade: Competition

 The G100 Charade had a limited albeit fairly successful rally career.
-Continuing its competitiveness in Safari Rally, it finished 2nd on its class or 12th overall behind Nissan March Turbo in 1988.
+It won its class in the 1988 Monte Carlo Rally and continued to be competitive in the Safari Rally, where it finished 2nd in its class and 12th overall behind the Nissan March Turbo in 1988.
 It competed in the 1989 Lombard RAC Rally and finished at 4th place on its class or 32nd overall.
-In the 1990 Safari Rally, two Charade 1.3i models finished 1st and 2nd on its class, also 9th and 10th overall out of 59 contestants.
+In the 1990 Safari Rally, two Charade 1.3i models finished 1st and 2nd in their class, enough for 9th and 10th overall out of 59 starters.

 The GTti won another class honours in 1991 and 1992 Safari Rally and was able to mix it with some of the 2.0-litre cars and on occasion troubling some of the considerably more powerful 4WD cars.
 With the "turbo factor" increased to 1.7, the one-litre Charade was later forced into the same category as the 2.0-litre cars.
 The best result was in the 1993 Safari Rally, where Charade GT-XX models finished 5th, 6th, and 7th overall.